mahanzavari/DataStructures-Algorithms/README.md

 1.  **Sorting Algorithms**: This section provides implementations of various sorting algorithms and a script to compare their performance.
 2.  **Trees**: This section includes implementations of different types of balanced and un-balanced tree data structures.
+3. **Augmenting Data Structures**: This section includes implementations of data structures augmented with additional information to support new operations.
+4.  **Medians and Order Statistics**: This section provides implementations for selecting the kth smallest element in an array.

 Each section has its own `README.md` with detailed information about the implementation, usage, and specific algorithms.